SatherWS/Micro-Cloud/README.md

 </p>

 ## Project Details
 This GitHub repository contains source code for project management software.
-It's a intranet web application to be used for task delegation, task management, general note taking and more.
-This project is currently a work in progress, in the future this site may be publicly hosted.
+Swoop.Team is a web based project management tool that is able to perform task delegation, task management and wiki page development.
+The live version of this site is currently running version 1.1.0 version 2.0 will be released soon.

 ### How to run ST in Windows Subsystem for Linux
 Using WSL is beneficial because one can set up a local LAMP development environment that is practically identical to the production environment.
 [Read more about this WSL configuration here.](https://syllasource.com/wsl-lamp-stack-for-local-development.html)